nuveo/frontend-test/README.md

 # Frontend Test

-The major goal of our frontedn test is simple: to develop an application with List and Detail pages of all characters from the Star Wars saga.
+The major goal of our frontend test is simple: to develop an application with List and Detail pages of all characters from the Star Wars saga.

 It is worth noticing that we intentionally had some information missing throughout the test to see how you can handle such challenging situations.